conor-smith/3403Project/README.md

 ## Acknowledgments
 TODO other references go here like poster image sources
 * [PurpleBooth](https://gist.github.com/PurpleBooth) for the readme template
-* Hat tip to anyone whose code was used
-* Inspiration
-* etc

 ## Commit Logs